Ricardo Valerdi: Career

 Ricardo Valerdi was a faculty member in the Engineering Systems Division at the Massachusetts Institute of Technology (MIT) from 2005 to 2011.
 His research during this period concentrated on systems engineering, cost estimation, and decision-making tools for large-scale systems.
 Valerdi collaborated with various organizations, including the Department of Defence and NASA.

 In 2011, Ricardo Valerdi joined the Department of Systems and Industrial Engineering at the University of Arizona.
 His work at the university includes research in systems engineering, community engagement, and educational outreach.
 In 2012, he founded Science of Sport, a non-profit organization that aims to promote STEM (science, technology, engineering, and mathematics) education through sports, in collaboration with Tech Launch Arizona.
 The organization partners with schools, community groups, and professional sports organizations to provide curricula, teacher training, and hands-on activities.
 Valerdi served as the interim department head during the 2022-2023 academic year and was appointed department head in 2023.
 He has mentored numerous graduate students and contributed to the development of engineering programs at the University of Arizona.
 His research has received several awards, and his publications have influenced both academic and industry sectors.

+He is the author of a decision-making book The Five-Tool Team (Regalo Press 2026) based on his work at SpaceX, Major League Baseball, and the U.S. Army.
+The book has forewords written by NFL coach John Harbaugh and NCAA basketball coach Tommy Lloyd.